Find It Fast Panel

 Welcome to the Misericordia University Physician Assistant Program website.

-PAs are eligible to practice medicine with legal supervision of a physician after graduating from an accredited program, passing the Physician Assistant National Certifying Examination (PANCE), becoming nationally certified, and obtaining current state licensure.
+PAs are eligible to practice medicine with legal supervision of a physician after graduating from an accredited program, passing the Physician Assistant National Certifying Examination (PANCE), becoming nationally certified, and obtaining state licensure.
+The PANCE is a multiple-choice exam that assesses basic medical and surgical knowledge.
 PAs practice in every state and in every medical setting and specialty, improving healthcare access and quality.
+The PA profession is among the fastest-growing and essential professions in America.

-Students who successfully complete the program are awarded a Master of Science in Physician Assistant Studies degree.
+Students who successfully complete the program are awarded a Master of Science Degree in Physician Assistant Studies.
 After successful completion of the program, graduates are eligible to take the PANCE.
-The PANCE is a multiple-choice exam that assesses basic medical and surgical knowledge.
+After passing PANCE, PAs are issued NCCPA certification.

 Respectfully,